VideoBrain Family Computer: Released Titles

-Announced Titles, Release Status Unknown
+Other Titles, Release Status Mostly Unknown

 Reception

 The VideoBrain largely failed to achieve commercial viability for a number of reasons.
 Poor design decisions hindered user acceptance; for example, the VideoBrain's confusing and user-unfriendly keyboard made even simple text entry a tedious process.
 Moreover, the computer did not offer the then-popular programming language BASIC, forcing users to instead adopt APL/S - a far more obscure and difficult programming language.
 Finally, the VideoBrain software library had trouble reaching a key audience.
 Most available software was aimed at productivity or educational markets, and lacked any variety of entertainment titles.

 Perhaps the largest contributor to the VideoBrain's failure was simply a lack of proper marketing and hardware availability.
 Public understanding of computers in 1977 was significantly lower than it is today, and many potential consumers simply did not understand the benefits of owning a home computer.
 Additionally, the VideoBrain was mainly sold through mail-order outfits, and only made a brief retail showing at Macy's Department Stores.
 (By contrast, video game consoles at the time were easily available in a number of department and toy chains, allowing them to far outsell the VideoBrain Computer System).

-Albert Yu said, in an 2005 interview, said he had invited Andy Grove to look over the system and he was skeptical – wondering who would want to buy a computer for the home.
+Albert Yu said, in a 2005 interview, said he had invited Andy Grove to look over the system and he was skeptical – wondering who would want to buy a computer for the home.
 Yu also said Grove was skeptical about the Apple II as well but Yu felt that the Apple was successful because it targeted a market (computer enthusiasts) that was easier to sell to.
 The Apple was also quite a bit more powerful and more expensive.
 It was an open system, with many expansion slots and fully documented software and hardware – to target the enthusiast community.
 Although it lacked lowercase, its keyboard was both full-travel and of a normal layout.
 The VideoBrain, by contrast, was a much more closed design targeting home users with more simplicity and low cost.
 Even the keyboard was simplified, in terms of the number of keys.
 Apple created closed systems designed around simplicity later, such as the original Macintosh (which eschewed slots, hard disk support, and the numeric keypad) and the much later iMac (which eschewed slots and the floppy disk).